 People Who Run Away During God’s Work Are Those Who Abandon the True Way

-So why can God give this kind of person such a serious punishment?
-Why is God so enraged toward them?
-First of all we know that God’s disposition is majesty, is wrath.
-He is not a sheep to be slaughtered by anyone; even more, He is not a puppet to be controlled by people however they want.
-He is also not empty air to be bossed around by people.
-If you really believe that God exists, you should have a heart that fears God, and you should know that God’s essence is not to be angered.
-This anger may be caused by a word; perhaps a thought; perhaps some kind of vile behavior; perhaps mild behavior, behavior that’s passable in the eyes and ethics of man; or perhaps it is caused by a doctrine, a theory.
-However, once you anger God, your opportunity is lost and your end days have arrived.
+So, how can God give people who run away during His work such serious punishment?
+Why is He so angry at them?
+First of all, we know that God’s disposition is majesty and wrath; He is not a sheep to be slaughtered by anyone, much less a puppet to be controlled by people however they want.
+He is also not a bunch of empty air to be bossed around.
+If you truly believe that God exists, then you should have a God-fearing heart, and you should know that His essence is not one to be angered.
+This anger may be caused by a word, or perhaps a thought, or perhaps some kind of vile behavior, or perhaps even by mild behavior—behavior that is passable in the eyes and ethics of humans; or, perhaps it is provoked by a doctrine or a theory.
+However, once you have angered God, your opportunity is lost, and your end days have arrived.
 This is a terrible thing!
-If you don’t understand that God cannot be offended, then maybe you aren’t afraid of God, and maybe you offend Him all the time.
-If you don’t know how to fear God, then you’re unable to fear God, and you don’t know how to put yourself on the path of walking in God’s way—fearing God and shunning evil.
-Once you become aware, you can be conscious that God cannot be offended, then you will know what it is to fear God and shun evil.
+If you do not understand that God must not be offended, then maybe you are not afraid of Him, and perhaps you are routinely offending Him.
+If you do not know how to fear God, then you are unable to fear God, and you will not know how to put yourself on the path of walking in God’s way—fearing God and shunning evil.
+Once you become aware, and are conscious that God must not be offended, you will know what it is to fear God and shun evil.

 Other Types of Videos